Setting a Maximum Number of Starting Containers

 Page last updated:

-This topics describes how to use the auctioneer job to configure the maximum number of app instances running at a given time.
+This topic describes how to use the auctioneer job to configure the maximum number of app instances running at a given time.
 This prevents Diego from scheduling too much work for your platform to handle.
 A lower default can prevent server overload, which may be important if your infrastructure is not sized for a large number of concurrent cold starts.

 The auctioneer only schedules a fixed number of app instances to start at one time.
 This limit applies to both single and multiple Diego Cells.
 For example, if you set the limit to five started instances, it does not matter if you have one Diego Cell with ten instances or five Diego Cells with two instances each.
 The auctioneer will not allow more than five instances to start at the same time.

 If you are using a cloud-based IaaS, rather than a smaller on-premise solution, Cloud Foundry recommends leaving the default at